3D VR Sketch Guided 3D Shape Prototyping and Exploration: Related Work

 Similarly, diverse conditional generative models were considered that takes as input a sketch \cite{bhattacharjee2020survey, camba2022sketch, 2017_Lun, li2018robust, delanoy20183d, wang20203d, zhong2020towards, zhong2020deep, zhang2021sketch2model, sketch2mesh, kong2022diffusion, cheng2022cross}, an image \cite{han2019image, cheng2022sdfusion}, an incomplete scan in a form of a point cloud \cite{berger2017survey,wu2020multimodal,arora2021multimodal,zhou20213d,yan2022shapeformer}, a coarse voxel shape \cite{chen2021decor}, or a textual description \cite{cheng2022sdfusion,sanghi2022clip,fu2022shapecrafter,liu2022towards,poole2022dreamfusion}.

-Sketch-based and image-based reconstruction methods typically focus on the generation of only one output result for each input, while we aim at the generation of multiple 3D models.
+Sketch-/image-based reconstruction methods typically focus on the generation of only one output result for each input, while we aim at the generation of multiple 3D shapes.
 Meanwhile, in the point cloud completion task, it is typically to infer the missing parts from the observed parts and generate multiple possible completion results.
-Their task, however, differs from our goal because we do not want the network to synthesize non-existent parts, but only to create various shapes that match the sparse freehand sketch taking into account how humans might abstract 3D shapes.
+Their task, however, differs from our goal as we do not want the network to synthesize non-existent parts, but only to create various shapes that match the sparse freehand sketch taking into account how humans might abstract 3D shapes.
 This is also the reason why the autoregressive approaches, such as \cite{sun2020pointgrow,mittal2022autosdf,yan2022shapeformer}, are not suitable for our problem.

 Text-guided 3D shape generation shares similar ambiguity properties as VR sketch-guided, i.e., diverse results may match the same input text.
 CLIP-Forge \cite{sanghi2022clip} employs pre-trained visual-textual embedding model CLIP to bridge text and 3D domains, and uses conditional normalizing flow to model the conditional distribution of latent shape representation given text or image embeddings.
 Zhengzhe et al. \cite{liu2022towards} introduce shape IMLE (Implicit Maximum Likelihood Estimation) to boost results diversity while utilizing a cyclic loss to encourage consistency.
 In our work, we condition on a VR sketch rather than text and aim to obtain diverse 3D shapes that follow the input sketch structure.